 Here we mean not so much iOS/Android division as most physical fitness apps are cross-platform, but instead the hardware that a fitness program can run on:

 Fitness App Features

 The next most boring thing after settings, right?
-Well, not exactly when we’re talking about fitness apps.
+Well, not exactly when we’re talking about fitness apps and wellness apps.
 That’s where users personalize their experience by entering the weight, height, activity level, and other parameters.
 A profile is also often the place to gloat over our achievements.